-Mrs. Pope is also an ardent supporter and Board member of American Humane Association, for which she helped advocate for language in the National Defense Reauthorization Act that included for the first time provisions to bring back to U.S. soil military dogs who served alongside American soldiers on the front lines of combat so that they can be reunited with these soldiers as service and therapy dogs.
-The bill was passed and signed into law in November 2015, making it the third piece of national legislation Mrs. Pope has promoted.
+An ardent supporter and Board member of American Humane, Mrs. Pope helped advocate for language in the National Defense Reauthorization Act that included for the first time provisions to bring back to U.S. soil military dogs who served alongside American soldiers on the front lines of combat so that these courageous canines can be reunited with their human soldiers as service and therapy dogs.
+The bill was signed into law in November 2015, making it the third piece of national legislation Mrs. Pope has promoted.

-In addition to her work with American Humane Association and American Veterans Disabled for Life Memorial, Mrs. Pope’s foundations have also provided awards for medical research, college scholarships, summer camps for thousands of disadvantaged children, humanitarian relief, the performing arts, and animal welfare.
-Among the many organizations that have benefitted from her leadership are Magen David Adom (MDA), Israel’s Red Cross; Weizmann Institute of Science; City College of New York, and the Peggy Adams Animal Rescue League.
-The village of El Triunfo in Guatemala has a new clean water system, while young refugee women displaced by the Sudanese war now have a home in the U.S., both thanks to her Foundation’s efforts
+In addition to her work with disabled veterans and military service dogs, Mrs. Pope and her foundations have provided support for medical research, college scholarships, summer camp experiences for thousands of disadvantaged children, humanitarian relief, the performing arts, and animal welfare.
+Among the many organizations that have benefitted from her leadership and generosity are Magen David Adom, Israel’s Red Cross; Weizmann Institute of Science, City College of New York, and the Peggy Adams Animal Rescue League.
+The village of El Triunfo in Guatemala has a new clean water system, while young refugee women displaced by the Sudanese war now have a home in the U.S., both thanks to her foundations’ efforts.

-Organizations that have conferred their most prestigious awards upon her are Florida Atlantic University, Buoniconti Fund to Cure Paralysis, Association of Fundraising Professionals, Greater Miami Chamber of Commerce, Ellis Island Foundation, Chestnut Hill College (her alma mater), Rabbinical College of America, Magen David Adom, Veterans of Foreign Wars, and Albert Einstein College of Medicine of Yeshiva University.
-Mrs. Pope was named a Daily Point of Light recipient by President George H.W.
-Bush, and former Secretary of State Colin Powell appointed Mrs. Pope to the Board of the Colin Powell Center for Policy Studies at the City College of New York.
-She also serves on the Boards of the Foreign Policy Association, University of Miami, Palm Beach Opera, Armory Arts Center and Florida Atlantic University.
+Organizations that have conferred their most prestigious awards on Mrs. Pope include Florida Atlantic University, Buoniconti Fund to Cure Paralysis, Greater Miami Chamber of Commerce, Ellis Island Foundation, Rabbinical College of America, Magen David Adom, Veterans of Foreign Wars, and Albert Einstein College of Medicine.
+She was named a Daily Point of Life recipient by President George W. Bush, and former Secretary of State Colin Powell appointed her to the board of the Colin Powell Center for Policy Studies at City College of New York.
+She serves also on the boards of the Foreign Policy Association, University of Miami, Palm Beach Opera, Armory Arts Center, and Florida Atlantic University.